 If you’re a device or equipment manufacturer, you’re essentially selling a computer in a particular form factor.
 A truck is a computer on wheels, lighting control systems are computers in boxes, and robots are computers that work with motors and actuators.
 IoT sensors are small-form-factor computers as well.
 As such, hardware manageability needs to be thought of at that level of abstraction.
 Your technology, no matter what it is, needs to be easy for IT departments to manage.

 However, this raises a fundamental strategic question: where does the core compounding advantage of your business lie, and thus where are resources better spent?
 The answer is probably in the hardware itself.
 The surrounding digital infrastructure is definitely important to make your hardware a complete solution to a problem and create repeatable revenue streams.
 But that still starts with and hinges on building best-in-class hardware.

 So how can hardware manufacturers achieve Business Essentials–like capabilities, despite their focus on hardware development?
-The answer is by integrating with a Connected Device Platform (CDP).
-Using a CDP enables you to turn your hardware into a solution and paves the way to as-a-service opportunities, at a fraction of the cost and time of building these capabilities yourself.
+The answer is by integrating with a Device Cloud.
+Using a D enables turn your hardware into a solution and paves the way to as-a-service opportunities, at a fraction of the cost and time of building these capabilities yourself.
 This allows you to dedicate your resources to your products.

-With a CDP, you can have cloud-based fleet management, customer support, and as-a-service offerings within a single platform.
+With a Device Cloud, you can have cloud-based fleet management, customer support, and as-a-service offerings within a single platform.
 Key benefits include:

-Using a CDP allows you to offer your end users a fully featured deployment, management, and monitoring solution with remote troubleshooting capabilities.
+Using a Device Cloud allows you to offer your end users a fully featured deployment, management, and monitoring solution with remote troubleshooting capabilities.
 Not only is this useful for product analytics and proactive incident monitoring, but it also helps you solve problems fast, without time-consuming onsite visits.